0xZach/lucia_beatle/README.md

 #### V3 (api based db):
 - api db setup: 0% done (will do it in a separate project link: _Coming soon_)

-- Switch from direct db calls to Api calls: 0% done (debating making a second project for that when i'm done)
+- Switch from direct db calls to Api calls: 0% done